 Growing up in the small town of Richmond, Texas he came to Los Angeles to pursue his dreams of acting.
 He wasn’t always interested in acting, however.
-He had a huge passion for sports and in particular, baseball, growing up.
+He had a huge passion for sports, especially baseball.
 With family in Fullerton, not far from UCLA, and very supportive parents, it was a no brainer to pack up his bags and move to the city of dreams to pursue his own dream.

-UCLA has given Jon more opportunities than he could have asked for.
-From networking with professors, some of whom are casting directors, to getting the opportunity to write, produce, and direct his own play in Theatre Fest.
-Through this program, he has definitely gained a very strong technical acting foundation.
-He says that the program “has certainly helped him get so many steps closer to his dream of becoming a working actor after he graduates.”
+UCLA has given Jon more opportunities than he could have asked for, from networking with professors, some of whom are casting directors, to getting the opportunity to write, produce, and direct his own play in Theatre Fest.
+Through this program, he gained a strong technical acting foundation.
+He says that the program “has helped him get closer to his dream of becoming a working actor after he graduates.”

 Participating in the Healthy Campus Initiative Celebration actually means a lot to Jon because “Living Well” means a lot to him.
 Aside from being physically fit, he prides himself on maintaining a well-rounded lifestyle, especially keeping a healthy mind.
 In my interview with Jon, he emphasized how important a healthy “family” structure really empowers him to keep a mindful lifestyle.
 The tight-knit theatre community is all around very supportive in all efforts, he says; they recommend open roles to each other and keep each other on track in classes.
 Outside of his major, his involvement in a fraternity has given him a strong friend group that also keeps him grounded and a group of people he can always go back to for anything.